awsdocs/aws-secrets-manager-docs/doc_source/tutorials_basic.md

 In this tutorial, you create a secret and store it in AWS Secrets Manager\.
 You then retrieve the secret using the AWS Management Console or the AWS CLI\.

-Users new to Secrets Manager can benefit from enrolling in the the 30 day free trial and not receive billing for the activity performed in this tutorial\.
+Users new to Secrets Manager can benefit from enrolling in the 30 day free trial and not receive billing for the activity performed in this tutorial\.

 **[Step 1: Create and Store Your Secret in AWS Secrets Manager](#tutorial-basic-step1)**
 In this step, you create a secret and provide the basic information required by AWS Secrets Manager\.